Cerebellum-Network/Cere-Freeport/README.md

 ## Mission statement

+NFT backed assets lack security and ownership.
 Cere Freeport is a tool suite to build NFT platform.
 It includes a set of Smart Contracts to deal with NFT (ERC1155) and auctions, high-level services for Cere Decentralised Data Cloud (DDC) to store and retrieve assets and metadata and Creator Suite - front-end application for NFT minting and assets upload.
+This page provides a quick tutorial on the Freeport Creator Suite and a Quick Start Guide with documentation.

 ## Modules overview